metadata toggle

 Administration in drinking water

-Hens/Chickens, 7 days treatment:
+Hens/Chickens, 7 days of treatment:

 Total weight of chickens